 Snake, python, cobra and water snake.
-I have never sen this anywhere else in the world.
+I have never seen this anywhere else in the world.
 Update, I now have in Sarawak Malaysia.
 We also saw python for sale in local food markets there.

 Just as there is blood and gore in the meat section, there is beauty in the fruit, vegetables, herbs, flowers and spices.
 Occasionally jasmine or kaffir lime leaves mask the smells of fish and meat.

 We found good food in Cambodia.
 Traditional Khmer dishes like amok and lok lak are truly delicious, lok lak featuring the famous Kampot pepper.
 I’m not a big meat-eater, so I find meat markets a little tough to take and reminiscent of my years in pathology.